markteehan/cdrdemo/README.md

 Extensive log information is extracted for each run in a local dirtectory: ../cdrdemo_run.
 Edit cdrdemo_runme to change this directory.

+When you run it, this is what happens:
+       setLogLocation - write logfiles to a destination directory setBroker - the only broker option now is Confluent Cloud.
+We can add Operator later; and Apache Kafka. destroyCluster - tear down the GKE cluster; in case the prior run didnt complete successfully. deleteCCTopics - connect - delete Kafka Connect topics from the brokers.
+Fresh topics are used for each demo run. deleteCCTopics - CDR - delete the CDR topic(s) to avoid billable data accumulation on Confluent Cloud between runs deleteCCTopics - _confluent-ksql - re-initialize any streams/tables in kSQL. makeCluster - build the GKE cluster and the Operator cluster. recreatePortForwards - Recreate port forwards ("kubectl forward") for ssh/logs cmds to the demo pods deleteConnectJobs - delete any Kafka Connect jobs that may remain after failed runs. createTopic - create a new topic for the CDR data streamConnectLogFileMultiplexed - kubectl tail -f the stdio for all connect pods to one file for easier grepping startConnectJobs - start five Kafka Connect jobs on each Worker - so for ten workers, this will start 50 jobs
+          #createKsql - currently commented out
+        checkTestData - Check each worker pod and count how many files are queued/finished/errored getConnectRowsProcessed - summarize the run by grepping the logfile getPodLogfiles - download logfiles from the pods before they are destroyed  destroyCluster

 To run the demo, change directory to the location of the script "cdrdemo_runme" and run it:
 ./cdrdemo_runme